SammieH21/scholar-flux/README.md

 can potentially change over time, each limit is set higher than the actual rate limit of each API to future-proof its defaults and avoid bans.

 **Internally set ScholarFlux Rate limits:**
-- PLOS: 6.1 seconds between requests
+- **PLOS**: 6.1 seconds between requests
-- arXiv: 4 seconds between requests
+- **arXiv**: 4 seconds between requests
-- OpenAlex: conservatively set to 6 seconds between requests: OpenAlex takes into account 5 metrics for the rate of requests received
+- **OpenAlex**: conservatively set to 6 seconds between requests: OpenAlex takes into account 5 metrics for the rate of requests received
-- PubMed: 2 seconds between requests
+- **PubMed**: 2 seconds between requests
-- Crossref: 1 second between requests
+- **Crossref**: 1 second between requests
-- Core: 6 seconds between requests: the CORE API takes into account token usage instead of limiting by requests per second
+- **Core**: 6 seconds between requests: the CORE API takes into account token usage instead of limiting by requests per second
-- Springer Nature: 2 seconds between requests
+- **Springer Nature**: 2 seconds between requests

 When needed, these parameters can be modified directly when creating a SearchCoordinator or SearchAPI: